Teleport Blog - Announcing Teleport 5.0 - Access Platform and Application Access - Nov 19, 2020

 Traditionally, open source projects of similar architecture were called “proxies,” or simply “servers”, as in SSH server.
 Such a description never felt right for Teleport because its mission is to provide instant access for engineers to any computing resource anywhere in the world.
 Calling it a server or a proxy did not feel right, as its purpose was to remove machine and network boundaries and create an illusion of all computing resources being in the same “room” as an engineer.

-Starting with version 5.0, Teleport will be known as a Unified Access Plane.
-Greg Chase, who runs our Product Marketing function, coined the term.
+Starting with version 5.0, Teleport will be known as an Access Platform.
 It fits perfectly with our vision of erasing access boundaries between computing resources and environments.

 The cloud has largely replaced the notion of a “computer” for most developers, as we create programs to run “in the cloud” now.
 The cloud is a collection of geographically scattered production environments, each consisting of ever-growing in height tech stacks.
 It is, essentially, a single-purpose, custom “computer” that we build from virtual parts supplied by the cloud providers.
 This computer currently lacks an operating system or standardization of any kind and we’re still stitching together solutions from good ole days to run our stuff on it, including remote access solutions.
 The list of “computer components” is long and each component currently comes with its own remote access facility: SSH, RDP, K8s API, databases, internal dashboards, etc. Ending this fragmentation is what Teleport is about.

-Teleport Unified Access plane’s purpose is to be a single remote access to this “cloud computer”, for all environments and all protocols.
+Teleport Access platform’s purpose is to be a single remote access to this “cloud computer”, for all environments and all protocols.

 If you'll be downloading Teleport for the first time today, I figured you should be aware that you’re trying something new and truly special, and you should be aware that support for other protocols is in the works, with some just around the corner.